strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digital-ocean-app-platform-2022.md

 ### Deploying and accessing a Strapi application

-Once the above steps are completed Digital Ocean should automatically try to build and deploy the application.
+When the above steps are completed Digital Ocean should automatically try to build and deploy the application.
 If the build does not start, click the **Actions** button in the upper right and select *force rebuild and deploy*.
 The Strapi admin panel is accessed at {your app domain}/admin once the application is successfully deployed.

+## Optional Steps

+### Connect to a storage service

+### Switch to a managed database